-Perhaps as many as one half of all stars are members of binary star systems.
-If the stars are members of a close binary system, then they will significantly influence plane with the Roche lobes is shown as a dashed curve.
-The location where the two Roche lobes touch is called the inner Lagrangian point.
+Perhaps as many as one half of all stars are members of binary star systems according to recent statistics.
+If the stars are members of a close binary system, then they will significantly influence each other's evolution.

-Figure 1.8 Binary star system.
-Each star is surrounded by a hypothetical surface, called the Roche lobe, that marks its gravitational domain.
-The intersection of the equatorial each other's evolution.
 In a close binary system, the separation may range from a few times the radii of the stars to a situation where both stars share a common envelope (contact binaries).
-Consider the binary star system shown in Figure 1.8.
+Consider the binary star system shown in Fig. 1.7.
 Each star is surrounded by a hypothetical surface marking its gravitational domain.
 This surface is referred to as the Roche lobe and its intersection with the equatorial plane is shown as a dashed figure-eight curve.
-The location where the two Roche lobes touch, that is, where the effects of gravity and rotation cancel each other, is called the inner Lagrangian point.
+The location where the two Roche lobes touch (that is, where the effects of gravity and rotation cancel each other) is called the inner Lagrangian point.
 When one of the stars evolves off the main sequence and becomes a red giant, it may fill its Roche lobe.
 Material is then free to flow from that star through the inner Lagrangian point onto its companion.
-Many different kinds of stars may be members of close binary systems and the transfer of mass from one star to another gives rise to very interesting phenomena (Iben, 1991).
+Many different kind of stars may be members of close binary systems and the transfer of mass from one star to another gives rise to very interesting phenomena (Iben 1991).
 In the following we will focus on binary systems that contain a compact object, either a white dwarf or a neutron star.

-Type la Supernovae
+Type la supernovae